Azure/azure-sdk-for-net/sdk/monitor/Azure.Monitor.Query/TroubleshootingGuide.md

 ### Troubleshooting partially successful logs query requests

-By default, if the execution of a Kusto query resulted in a partially successful response, the Azure Monitor Query client library will throw an exception to indicate to the user that the query was not fully successful.
+By default, if the execution of a Kusto query resulted in a partially successful response, the Azure Monitor Query client library will throw an exception.
+The exception indicates to the user that the query wasn't fully successful.
 The data and the error can be accessed using the `LogsQueryResultStatus` enum and `Error` fields.

 ```csharp